L'Équipe, first in sport, first in surveillance

 L'Équipe also declares that you can manage advertising cookies in the cookie information page or report your opposition to advertising profiling in your account, but we have already seen that nothing works.

-Beyond these lies, L'Équipe seems to forget that the world has changed and that viewing its website is possible outside of a browser.
-There is never any mention of iOS and Android applications on its Privacy Policy, its Cookie policy or his page "use of cookies".
+Beyond these lies, L'Équipe seems to forget that the world has changed and that its content can be viewed outside a browser.
+There is no mention of iOS or Android applications in its Privacy Policy, its Cookie policy or its "use of cookies" page.

-We had already noted that advertising surveillance was widespread on media sites with Le Figaro, L'Équipe does not deviate from the rule and adds an additional touch: being a subscriber and not receiving advertising is not enough to limit tracking.
-As we have seen, L'Équipe makes fun of you and your privacy on several levels:
+We had already seen with Le Figaro that advertising surveillance is widespread on media sites.
+L'Équipe follows the same pattern and adds one extra twist: being a subscriber and not seeing ads is not enough to limit tracking.
+As we have seen, L'Équipe shows contempt for you and your privacy on several levels:

-- L'Équipe's privacy policy seems to forget the application universe and lies to you about the fact that it asks for your consent for advertising profiling.
+• L'Équipe's privacy policy seems to forget the world of apps, and lies to you by claiming it asks for your consent for advertising profiling.

-Without sanctions from the CNIL, and even if the user experience is degraded, it is unfortunately unlikely that L'Équipe will change.
+Without penalties from the CNIL, and despite the degraded user experience, L'Équipe is unfortunately unlikely to change.
 As an individual, you can install an adblocker such as uBlock Origin on the web or apps such as DNSCloak, Adguard or NextDNS on iOS.